sam-morin/DownTheTube-docker-compose/README.md

     None of the available stream resolutions were progressive except for 360p.
 Bummer.
     1. Download video stream at the requested resolution
     2. Download the highest quality audio stream
-    3. Stitch these fellas together using ffmpeg
+    3. Stitch these friends together using ffmpeg
-    4. Leave the video on the server in the ./downloaded-videos folder
+    4. Leave the video on the server in the `./downloaded-videos` folder
     5. Pass it back to the browser if requested

 # Running